C# PDF generation quick start guide

 Introducing PDF generation library

 We offer the layout API as a free add-on for Docotic.Pdf library.
 Both the library and Layout add-on are available on NuGet and from our site.
-To try the library without evaluation mode restrictions, get the free time-limited license key on the library page.
+Get the library, the add-on, and a free time-limited license key on the Download C# .NET PDF library page.

 Installation